ibm-cloud-docs/codeengine/deploy.md

 You can deploy your application with a private endpoint The application is not exposed to external traffic.
 {: shortdesc}

-To create previous appliation with a private endpoint, add `--cluster-local` to the CLI command.
+To create previous application with a private endpoint, add `--cluster-local` to the CLI command.

 ```
 ibmcloud ce application create --name myapp --image ibmcom/hello --cluster-local